Taking Students Out of School

 What happens if my child goes on holiday in term time or takes leave of absence for other reasons without permission from the school?

-In a recent Supreme Court decision (April 2017) a parent was found to be guilty of a criminal offence for failing to ensure that his child attended school ‘regularly’.
-The rule for regular attendance can be decided by the school and is considered to be 95% at Stretford High School.
+In a Supreme Court decision (April 2017) a parent was found to be guilty of a criminal offence for failing to ensure that his child attended school ‘regularly’.
+The rule for regular attendance can be decided by the school and is considered to be 97% at Stretford High School.

-If the holiday is taken without authorization the absences will be marked in the school register as unauthorised holiday (G or O on the register) and this may result in fixed penalty fines of £60 (rising to £120) per parent per child being issued by the Local Authority.
+If the holiday is taken without authorisation the absences will be marked in the school register as unauthorised holiday (G on the register) and this may result in fixed penalty fines of £60 (rising to £120) per parent per child being issued by the Local Authority.
 In some cases, parents may be prosecuted for the offence of failure to ensure regular attendance at school.

 The school will issue fines if unauthorised absence causes the child to drop below the school average value of 95%, if an authorised holiday extends beyond 10 school days, or if permission has not been requested.

-I would like to take this opportunity to thank supportive parents and carers who make sure their children attend school regularly and on time.
-The school attendance currently stands at 95.3%.
+We would like to take this opportunity to thank supportive parents and carers who make sure their children attend school regularly and on time.
 Thank you to every child and their parents / carers who meet our expectations and / or exceed it.
 We are working together to achieve success.